skrodahl/NewTon/Docs/PARKING-LOT.md

 **Priority:**: High (v4.0.2)
 Match Progression in Developer Console should say placement instead of "x" for eliminated.

+### Import Saved Players from Shared Tournaments
+**Priority:**: High (v4.0.2)
+Exports contain list of Saved Players.
+These exports are available in the folder tournaments/ (using REST API).
+It should be possible to import Saved Players from these exports.

 ### Enhanced Tournament Validation
 **Priority:** Medium (v4.1.0)